bjanderson/flask-app/README.md

     pip install python-dotenv

 ## Run the App

-If you did not install python-dotenv, make sure to export an environment variable to tell flask where to find the app entry file.
-If you did install python-dotenv, it does this for you.

-Only run the export/set commands if you didn't install python-dotenv.

-Mac/Linux

-    export FLASK_APP=flask-app.py

-Windows

-    set FLASK_APP=flask-app.py

-Now you can run the app with:
+You can run the app with:

     flask run

-Your app can now be viewed from the browser at http://localhost:5000/
+Once the app is running you can view it in the browser at http://localhost:5000/

 ## Stop the app
-You can stop the server by pressing clicking in the terminal and pressing CTRL+CY.
+You can stop the server by clicking in the terminal and pressing CTRL+C.

 You can exit the virtual environment by running the deactivate command.